 Find a workout buddy.

 Having a friend who is committed to a program makes you 33% more likely to stick to a workout program.
-Bring a friend!
+Find a workout buddy and train using one of my programs.
+You can even split the cost, download it and share in the gym.
+Check out the program here.

 Realize your competitive drive.